KrbAlmryde/cs474-Hw3/README.md

 ## Discussion:
 ### Actor Model
 I designed the Actor Model in the following way.
+The basic idea here is that each step in the pipeline is controlled by and actor.
+Actions like Invoking the Github API or generating the Patch and Understand Dependency graph each got their own actor.
+My aim was to encapsulate as much of the task within the particular actor as I could manage.
+For actions that invoked the system shell I created a separate 'Process Actor'
 ![Actor Model](docs/Almryde_ActorModel.png)